kwebster77/kwebster77/README.md

-### 👋 Hello, I’m Karley, a Business Analyst in London
+### 👋 Hello, I’m Karley, a Data Engineered  in London

 I have recently graduated with a Masters in Business Administration and currently working on a Masters in Business Analytics.
 I have over 5 years experience working in international organizations.
 I am interested in collaborating on projects to build my portfolio!